Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: Quantum Circuit Realization and Simulation in Mathematica

 \section{Quantum Circuit Realization and Simulation in Mathematica}

-In addition to the Qiskit-based implementation presented in the main text, we independently realized and simulated the Parrondo’s paradox–based quantum cryptographic protocol using the \texttt{Wolfram Quantum Framework}~\cite{WQF} in Mathematica. \\In the Qiskit framework, realistic noise is modeled by applying noise channels to individual unitary gates, closely mimicking hardware-level gate imperfections.
-In contrast, the Mathematica simulations implement noise as an effective qubit-level process, using quantum channels that act directly on the qubits to capture decoherence and operational errors.
+In addition to the Qiskit-based implementation presented in the main text, we independently realized and simulated the Parrondo’s paradox–based quantum cryptographic protocol using the \texttt{Wolfram Quantum Framework}~\cite{WQF} in Mathematica.
+It is important to note that the noise models employed in the two frameworks are not identical and should not be interpreted as directly equivalent. \\In the Qiskit framework, realistic noise is modeled by applying noise channels to individual unitary gates, closely mimicking hardware-level gate imperfections.
+In contrast, the Mathematica simulations employ an effective qubit-level depolarizing channel, applied to the final state, which captures decoherence and operational imperfections.
 Specifically, noise is modeled using a depolarizing quantum channel, with two different cases of depolarizing probabilities, 0.03 and 0.2~\cite{WQF_1}.
 The depolarizing channel provides an effective description of decoherence and operational imperfections acting directly on the qubit state.
 The lower noise level, 0.03, is chosen to enable a direct and fair comparison with the gate-level noise strength employed in the Qiskit simulations.
 The higher noise level, 0.2, is introduced to probe the robustness of the protocol under stronger decoherence and to examine how the fidelity degrades as noise increases.
 This allows us to assess the sensitivity of the protocol to noise strength and to gain insight into the range of noise models relevant for more general and large-scale studies.
 The depolarizing channel is applied after the full encryption–decryption circuit, acting independently on all six qubits (two position qubits and one coin qubit for both Alice and Bob).
 This approach captures the cumulative effect of noise on the final quantum state, rather than attributing errors to specific gates, and is suited for studying the robustness of the protocol against global qubit decoherence.